microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 .. _serialize-module:

-**serialize Module**
+**Serialize Module**

 To understand the decorator ``basic_unit``, we first briefly explain how our framework works: it converts user-defined model to a graph representation (called graph IR), each instantiated module is converted to a subgraph.
 Then user-defined mutations are applied to the graph to generate new graphs.
 Each new graph is then converted back to PyTorch code and executed. ``@basic_unit`` here means the module will not be converted to a subgraph but is converted to a single graph node.
 That is, the module will not be unfolded anymore.
 Users should/can decorate a user-defined module class in the following cases:

 * When a module class cannot be successfully converted to a subgraph due to some implementation issues.
-For example, currently our framework does not support adhoc loop, if there is adhoc loop in a module's forward, this class should be decorated as serialize module.
+For example, currently our framework does not support adhoc loop, if there is adhoc loop in a module's forward, this class should be decorated as serializeble module.
 The following ``MyModule`` should be decorated.

   .. code-block:: python